Growing the seeds

 Climate -- Impatiens mirabilis is a tropical species that does best above 60 degrees F (15°C).
 It seems to be happiest between about 70 and 90 degrees F (21-32°C).
 I haven't grown it in cool conditions, but it probably won't grow well below 55 degrees F (13°C).

-Dormancy -- The plants can go dormant for a few months each year, especially if temperatures get cool.
+Dormancy -- The plants can drop some or all of their leaves for a few months each year, especially if temperatures get cool.
 Reduce watering during this time, keeping the soil only lightly moist.
-Avoid letting the soil dry out completely.
+Avoid letting it out completely.

 Pests to watch for -- Watch for any pests that affect your other plants.
-Be careful when choosing chemical remedies, as some may harm the plant.
+Try using insecticidal soap before using stronger remedies, since some may harm the plant.

 If you have any questions, feel free to email me.